Top 9 Water Quality Sensors for Water Treatment

 ➦ Applications

-Environmental Monitoring: Evaluates the contamination levels in water bodies.
+Environmental Monitoring: Checks the pollution levels in water bodies.

 ➦ Significance

-ORP measurements provide important information about the chemical activities in water.
+ORP measurements give important information about chemical activities in water.
 They help improve and manage treatment processes.
-Elevated ORP values signify a robust capacity to oxidize contaminants, making it a crucial factor for preserving water quality.
+High ORP values show a strong ability to oxidize contaminants.
+This makes ORP a key factor in keeping water quality safe.

 Chemical Oxygen Demand (COD) Sensor